ccjmne/blog/content/ramblings/the-advent-of-ai.md

 certainly not the bottleneck** in building perennial software.

-On that note, a close colleague of mine confided just this week that reviewing code may more strenuous than authoring it, depending on how diligent one wants to be.
-It may have to do with the pull in opposing directions: you need to appropriate the entire context in the first place, but wouldn't quite dare, at this point, even considering alternative solutions.
+On that note, a close colleague of mine confided just this week that reviewing code may very well be **more strenuous than authoring it**, depending on how diligent one wants to be.
+It may have to do with the pull in opposing
+directions: you need to appropriate the entire context in the first place, but wouldn't quite dare, at this point, even considering alternative solutions.

 In any case, **correctly identifying and contextualising the problem, the solution space, the implicit and explicit constraints, the trade-offs to be